 To share, in hopes of it inspiring your journeys or someone you know, here are a few of my take aways that I want to share for daughters and friends and even mothers that are alongside their loved Breast Cancer fighters.

 Just be there.
 Your presents is what is healing, your energy is what is healing.
 Your openness to learning about what can help them beyond medicine is what is healing.
 Not once did I google anything negative around cancer.
 I saw and witnessed symptoms and then took it upon myself to learn the natural ways to combat them.
 We were already getting enough medical advise, it was never my role to advise on that, but my role was to notice when we needed to go for a walk in nature.
 It was to notice when I needed to just go and lay with her on the couch, it was to notice when I needed to give a bit of tough love to get her out of a negative spiraling mood.
 Its ok to feel sorry and sad, but then your role is to notice the moment, to get her to shake it off hold her hand and take a step towards the lighter side.
 My Mom and I went for a lot of walks, long and short, we had a spot we went and journaled, we wrote affirmations until the tears where just rolling down our cheeks and we felt the energy shift from bad to good.

-We can both say we know more now about ourselves our bodies and our spiritual connection with nature than we did 1 year ago.
+We can both say we know more now about ourselves our bodies and our connection with nature than we did 1 year ago.
 And I mean to me that sounds like a win!
-Dont get me wrong I know there is darkness here and she went through it and is still fighting it all but, if she wouldn’t have been so open and ready to receiving new lessons and learning about herself and her body this experience would have been much worse.
+Dont get me wrong I know there is darkness here and she went through it and is still fighting it all but, if she wouldn’t have been so open and ready to receiving new lessons and learning about herself and her body this experience would have been much more difficult.